How to Customize WordPress Post Excerpts

-By default, Post excerpts are displayed on the blog/front page or some posts grid element you add on the pages instead of the full post.
+By default, WordPress Post excerpts are displayed on the blog/front page or some posts grid elements you add on the pages instead of the full post.
 Excerpts use the first 30 words in the post and exclude links, images, and all other HTML.
-See now an easy method to customize WordPress posts except text.
+See now an easy method to customize WordPress post excerpts text.

-By default, your excerpts will use the first 30 words in the Post.
-However, you may not want to use any content from your post as the excerpt.
+Your excerpts will default use the first 30 words in the Post.
+However, you may not want to use any content from your post as an excerpt.

-You can create an entirely custom excerpt for any post using the Excerpt box.
+You can create a custom excerpt for any post using the Excerpt box.

 - Visit the Posts menu

 - Locate and click on the Post you want to editHow to Customize WordPress Post Excerpts